v1Amanku/discord-mute-all-bot/README.md

 MONGO_DATABASE_NAME=YOUR DATABASE NAME
 ```

-Build the project using the typescript module and start the bot using the `npm start` command
+Build the project using the typescript module and start the bot using the `npm build & run` command